 - 3. Hair

-- a) No hair pieces will be worn.
+- d) No hair pieces will be worn.

-- b) Hair coloring/tinting will be limited to natural colors.
+- e) Hair coloring/tinting will be limited to natural colors.

 - 4. Fingernails

-- a) Fingernails shall be trimmed so as not to interfere with the training program.
+- f) Fingernails shall be trimmed so as not to interfere with the training program.

-- b) Nail polish, if worn, shall be clear.
+- g) Nail polish, if worn, shall be clear.

-- c) No artificial nails shall be worn.
+- h) No artificial nails shall be worn.

 - 5. Fragrances

-- a) Limited to body wash, deodorant and lotions
+- i) Limited to body wash, deodorant and lotions

-- b) No colognes or perfumes
+- i) No colognes or perfumes

 - 6. Tattoos (See Images 2 and 3)

-- a) No tattoos will be visible during Academy training.
+- k) No tattoos will be visible during Academy training.

-- b) Cadet must cover individual tattoos when wearing any Academy uniform, utilizing Band-Aids, tan colored elastic arm sleeves, long pants, etc.
+- Cadet must cover individual tattoos when wearing any Academy uniform, utilizing Band-Aids, tan colored elastic arm sleeves, long pants, etc.